 - Your tenancy agreement: showing that you are living at the specified address

 Note: Some people don’t realise that depending on where you are registering, there are sometimes no appointments available for weeks.
-So not only is it important to register, but try and register on time too.
+So not only is it important to register but try and register on time too.

-If you have arrived into the Netherlands and you’re struggling to find housing (a common struggle, unfortunately) then fear not.
+If you have arrived in the Netherlands and you’re struggling to find housing (a common struggle, unfortunately!), then fear not.
 You can still register using a correspondence address.

 If you need to register but haven’t found a permanent residence yet, then you can turn to your family or colleagues and register with their address.